 Between the activities of balance beam competitions, chasing frogs, swatting mosquitoes, and lounging in the Alpine glory of Three Fingered Jack, the day quickly passed.
 The next morning started a little windy and overcast, but the clouds blew over and the wind died down making for a landscape photographer’s nirvana.
 Amazing wildflowers at their seasonal peak with the awesome backdrop of the towering Three Fingered Jack.
 Below are a few of the Landscape photos I captured that morning.

 I shot the above scene extensively with my large format camera in hopes of capturing a winning fine art print.
+To see some of my finished large format photographs from this trip to Three fingered Jack hike Canyon Creek Meadow.
 The film isn’t finished developing but I’m optimistic!
 The Following scene, was a little simpler, but no less rewarding because of its interesting clouds, excellent textures, colors, and impact.

 I took dozens of other photos of the amazing lupine meadows in the Upper Meadow.
-If you are interested in seeing more of those images, please visit our Stock Photography Site, Pacific Crest Stock and type “Three Fingered Jack” into the search bar located in the upper right hand corner of the page.
+If you are interested in seeing more of those images, please visit my personal website by visiting, Bend, Oregon Photographer.
 After I finished photographing the Upper Meadow, we reluctantly packed up camp and headed for home in Bend, Oregon.
 Below is one last photo of our little family leaving our camp site and hiking back home.